 Then, when you’re setting up your new Android, you can select the Google Drive backup option and get everything you backed up onto the new device.

 iPhone to iPhone

 Similar to Android to Android, the iPhone makes it easy to transfer your apps to another iPhone.
 You can use two methods when working with Apple phones.
-The first involves using the cloud for backing up your device.
+The first involves using the cloud to back up your device.

 - Go to Settings.

 - Tap on your name at the top.